laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

 - [ ] Route53

 ### Blog Post
 - [ ] COPY versus VOLUME during dev
 - [ ] docker-entrypoint.sh reads environment variables for decision to run migrations
 - [ ] attaching a debugger to the app
 - [ ] running multiple (local) instances with Docker Compose
 - [ ] deploys with downtime
+- [ ] secrets in an S3 bucket
+- [ ] ENTRYPOINT shell versus exec form and interaction with Docker Compose